paul-distefano/graphrag-toolkit/README.md

     vector_store
 )

-response = query_engine.query("What are the differences between Neptune Database and Neptune Analytics?")
+response = query_engine.query('What are the differences between Neptune Database and Neptune Analytics?')

 print(response.response)
 ```